 The bungalow-style rooms are renovated and modern, with walk-in glass showers that seem to be a classic at Secrets.
 One thing that Secrets continuously does better than Sandals is update the rooms.
 We have never been disappointed with our suite at Secrets.

 Maybe the best part of the room is the Secret Box.
 This is a small cabinet that opens both to the inside and the outside of the room.
-Since room service is included (yes, you read that right), this fabulous box was filled with coffees or breakfast in the morning.
+Since room service is included (yes, you read that correctly), this fabulous box was filled with coffees or breakfast in the morning.

 Be sure to order room service one hour in advance from when you want it, or, order it the night before like we did for a specific time in the morning.
 Secrets provides you with a handy-dandy tablet from which you can view menus, daily activities and news around the world.